 This content has been automatically translated from Ukrainian.

-Azuki (Adzuki or Azuki) is a species of bean that has small red seeds.
-The scientific name of this plant species is — Vigna angularis.
-Azuki is traditionally grown in East Asia and the Himalayas.
-In the cuisine of East Asian countries (especially in Japan, Korea and China), azuki is often used to prepare sweet dishes such as pastas, puddings and other desserts.
+Adzuki (Adzuki or Azuki) is a type of bean that has small red seeds.
+The scientific name of this plant species is Vigna angularis.
+Adzuki is traditionally grown in East Asia and the Himalayas.
+In the cuisine of East Asian countries (especially in Japan, Korea, and China), adzuki is often used to prepare sweet dishes such as pastes, puddings, and other desserts.

-When we talk about "small red bean", "radiant bean", or simply "red bean", it often indicates azuki.
-These names can be different translations or descriptions of this particular bean in different languages or in different cultures.
+When we talk about "small red beans," "radiant beans," or simply "red beans," it often refers to adzuki.
+These names can be different translations or descriptions of this particular bean in various languages or cultures.

-Azuki has a low glycemic index, making it popular among people who monitor their blood sugar levels.
-In addition, it is a source of protein, vitamins and minerals.
+Adzuki has a low glycemic index, making it popular among people who monitor their blood sugar levels.
+Additionally, it is a source of protein, vitamins, and minerals.

 This post doesn't have any additions from the author yet.